Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Introduction

 We modify the metric in the funnel ends so as to change them into cylindrical ends in the following way.
 Take $g$ such that where $F(r) = \cosh^2\!r$ near $r=0$, and $F'$ is compactly supported and positive on the interior of the convex hull of its support.

-To obtain higher dimensional examples, we can take $(X,g_H)$ to be a conformally compact manifold of constant negative curvature, with dimension $d \ge 3$, provided the dimension of the limit set is less than $(d-1)/2$.
-In that case the construction of $g$ is more complicated and we give it in \S\ref{s:hypex} below.
+To obtain higher dimensional examples, we can take $(X,g_H)$ to be a conformally compact manifold of constant negative curvature, with dimension $d \ge 3$, but in this case we need the additional assumption that the dimension of the limit set is less than $(d-1)/2$.
+The construction of $g$ now becomes more complicated and we give it in \S\ref{s:hypex} below.

 \end{ex}

 Our first result concerns only the above examples.

 \begin{thm} Let $(X,g)$ be as in Example \ref{ex:non1} or \ref{ex:3fun1} above, and let $\Delta \le 0$ be its Laplacian.
 There is $z_0 >0$ such that for any $\chi \in C_c^\infty(X)$ there is $C>0$ such that